+Large market models have been studied extensively in the market design literature.
+Examples include \citet{an}, \citet{abh2014, anr, akl2017}, \citet{al2016}, \citet{immorlica2020information}, \citet{kp2009}, \citet{kpr2013}, \citet{lee2017}, and \citet{leshno2017cutoff}.
+Most closely related are \citet{im2005x, im2015} and \citet{rheinganslarge} who show that even in the absence of contracts, certain regularities in preferences can lead to a large set of stable allocations.
+These papers study settings where the rural hospital theorem and the consensus property apply.
+By contrast, we study markets with contracts and show that different stable allocations may differ in the number of students assigned to college and where the consensus property does not hold.

-Finally, our paper is related to studies of reserve design \citep{dur2016explicit, dkps2018,H1b,prs2020_exp}.
-In the context of school choice, a key observation in this literature is that students are indifferent between different seats in the same school, but some seats are reserved for certain groups of students.
-This implies, using our terminology, that schools have local market power over all assigned students.
+Our paper is related to studies of reserve design \citep{orhan_turhan_2017,dkps2018,AYGUN2020105069,H1b}.
+In the context of school choice, a key observation in this literature is that students may be indifferent between different seats in the same school, but some seats are reserved for certain groups of students.
+This implies, using our terminology, that schools have local market power over students from these groups.
 The reserve-design literature focuses on the effect of different ways the mechanism can break students' preference ties in order to form strict student rankings of contracts, while keeping the priorities at each seat fixed.
 By contrast, we study an environment where students have strict preferences over all contracts.